 What originated on battlefields as a means of identification, flying in courtrooms, classrooms, government offices and fire stations, flags now typically hold symbolic significance for every nation with complex meanings ingrained into their designs.
-Flags don’t just come by, different nations has different reasons why they adopted the colours and the features in their flag.
+Flags don’t just come by, different nations has different reasons why they adopted the colors and the features in their flag.
 Most times, the history and legends surrounding a nation has a lot to say about the country’s flag.
 Here we will be looking at flags of 15 nations and the reason some of the countries adopted the design as well as the colors.

 Read also: 5 Unforgettable Events of Ancient Ghana